Durant scores 29, US reaches Olympic semis, tops Spain 95-81

 Jayson Tatum scored 13 and Jrue Holiday added 12 for the U.S., which will play either Australia or Argentina in the semifinals on Thursday.
 The Americans also gave themselves the chance of extending a streak like none other in Olympic basketball history — in all 18 of their previous Olympic men’s basketball appearances, they’ve gone home with a medal.

+“It was a wonderful game in the sense that we feel absolutely great about the victory, knowing full well there’s a lot of work to be done,” U.S. coach Gregg Popovich said.
+“We played a terrific basketball team.”

-Ricky Rubio was brilliant for Spain, scoring 38 points, Sergio Rodriguez added 16 and Willy Hernangomez scored 10.
+Ricky Rubio was brilliant for Spain, scoring 38 points — a Spanish men’s Olympic record, and the most ever scored by a U.S. men’s Olympic opponent, topping the mark of 35 by Puerto Rico’s Butch Lee in 1976.
+Sergio Rodriguez added 16 and Willy Hernangomez scored 10 for Spain.

 Damian Lillard scored 11 and Zach LaVine added 10 for the U.S.

+“Right now, there is no time for disappointment and no time for any other bit of feeling,” Spain coach Sergio Scariolo said.
+“We are competitors and we lost the quarterfinal, but we know we played against an unbelievable team.”

 It wasn’t easy, and rarely is against Spain.
-This was the fifth time the teams had met in the Olympic quarterfinals or later since 2004; the U.S. is now 5-0 in those games, but the margin of victory in those is a close-by-American-Olympic-standards: 9.2 points.
+This was the fifth time the teams — the top two men’s programs in the most recent FIBA world rankings, the U.S. at No. 1 and Spain No. 2 — had met in the Olympic quarterfinals or later since 2004.
+The U.S. is now 5-0 in those games, but the margin of victory in those is a close-by-American-Olympic-standards: 9.2 points.

 And this one was no different.
 Spain actually led by 10 in the second quarter, before the U.S. went on what became a 36-10 run over the next nine minutes to take control for good.